-Meet Katie Baumgartle, 2019 Most Admired Woman
+Meet Katie Baumgartle, 2019 Most Admired Woman — Athletes/Fitness

 Congratulate Katie and the other winners in person at our 2019 Most Admired Woman event at The Olmsted on June 25.
 Purchase your tickets here.

 P.S.
-Special Olympics Indiana is celebrating their 50th anniversary the weekend of June 7-9 at Indiana State University.
+Special Olympics Indiana is celebrating its 50th anniversary this weekend at Indiana State University.